 If there are only one or two networks which give you decent mobile coverage, you may think your choice of mobile provider is limited.
-But it's possible to uncover hidden tariffs that operate off the same signal, but which cost much less.
+But it's possible to uncover hidden tariffs that operate off the same signal, and which cost much less.
 To help you understand who really provides a network's service, we've got a full breakdown of who 'piggybacks' on whom.

-|EE||Major players: ASDA Mobile (1), BT Mobile*, Plusnet Mobile*, Utility Warehouse.
+|EE||Major players: BT Mobile*, Plusnet Mobile*, Utility Warehouse.
 Smaller firms: 1pMobile, The Phone Co-op|

 |O2||Major players: Giffgaff*, Tesco Mobile*, Sky Mobile*.
 Smaller firm: LycaMobile|